cdozdil/OptiScaler/README.md

 Please check [this](Issues.md) document for known issues and possible solutions for them.

 ## Which APIs and Upscalers are Supported?
-Currently OmniScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.
+Currently OptiScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.

 #### For DirectX 11
 * **FSR2 2.2.1** native Direct11 implementation (Default upscaler)